 14. Do you need to provide a POA or any other documents of the claim to the Court?

-No power of Attorney is requested.
+No power of Attorney is requested, no original documents required, no counter security.

 15. What original documents are required, what documents can be filed electronically, what documents require notarisation and/or apostille, and when are they needed?